And emote 'til we overbloat

 - Anastasia at the end of Journey to the Past has a long note which last at least 20 seconds

-- Pink Floyd's Sheep has many of these. ''MEEK AND OBEDIENT YOU FOLLOW THE LEADER DOWN WELL TRODDEN CORRIDORS INTO THE VALLEY OF STEEEEEEEEEEEEE!!!''
+- Pink Floyd's "Sheep" from Animals has many of these. ''MEEK AND OBEDIENT YOU FOLLOW THE LEADER DOWN WELL TRODDEN CORRIDORS INTO THE VALLEY OF STEEEEEEEEEEEEE!!!''
 The first two sentences of the verses end on a really long note that slowly morphs into an air horn.
 It's a really subtle and really cool effect, and you don't notice it until Roger's voice is completely unrecognizable.

 - A lot of barbershop songs end with a single held note (called a "post") and the other three parts resolving around it.
 YouTube multi-tracker Finey Leee demonstrates for your enjoyment.
 (34 seconds, for those wondering.)